-In the fall, public schools in California will be mandated to implement the new Common Core standards while private schools have the option to implement them in whatever way makes sense for their curriculum and respective academic institutions as a whole.
+In the fall of 2015, public schools in California were mandated to implement the new Common Core standards while private schools have the option to implement them in whatever way makes sense for their curriculum and respective academic institutions as a whole.

 Horizon Prep has a professional responsibility to be familiar with state and national standards, but our focus is on providing students a solid foundation for learning, using the Classical Education model, as well as preparing students for college and beyond.
 In a Classical model, our aspirations are higher, we pursue more than facts and trivia.
 Montaigne stated, “Good teaching will come from a mind well-made rather than well-filled.”
 Using the Classical model, we don’t view education as filling students only with content and facts, but rather a process of students learning how to learn.
 William Butler Yeats says it best, “Education is not filling a bucket, but lighting a fire.”

 Horizon Prep does not intend to adopt the new Common Core Standards, and will thus be exempt from using the new state tests to assess satisfaction with meeting specific CCSS standards.
 With respect to college entrance exams, Horizon Prep’s college counseling department is committed to working closely with teachers and staff to ensure that our students are well prepared.